Lesson 2: Find a Job Online

 Rather than search through various websites, you can use a job search engine such as Indeed or SimplyHired.
 Job search engines collect job listings from hundreds of websites so you can view them in a single place.

-As with any search engine, the key is to optimize the amount of relevant results you obtain, so you may have to experiment with search terms and refinements.
-Indeed's Job Search Tips has great advice about how to get started.
+As with any search engine, the key is to optimize the number of relevant results you obtain, so you may have to experiment with search terms and refinements.
+Indeed's Job Search Tips gives great advice about how to get started.

-Watch these videos from Indeed to learn more about different techniques that can improve your search results on Indeed.com.
+Watch the video below to learn more about different techniques that can improve your search results on Indeed.com...

 Additional job search sites